KDaqrouq/Gaussian-Elimination/README.md

 # Gaussian-Elimination
-Gaussian Elimination by back substitution using Python
+Gaussian Elimination with back substitution using Python